19hours/sg-statutes/Acts/Charities Act.md

 [34/2010 wef 01/03/2011]

-(3) Subject to subsection (4), every such annual report shall have attached to it the statement of accounts prepared for the financial year in question under section 13(1) or the account and statement so prepared under section 13(3), together with —
+(3) Subject to subsection (4), every such annual report shall have attached to it the statement of accounts or account and statement prepared for the financial year in question in pursuance of section 13(1), together with —

 (a) where the accounts of the charity for that year have been audited under section 14, a copy of the report made by the auditor on that statement of accounts or on that account and statement, as the case may be; or

 (b) where the accounts of the charity for that year have been examined under section 14, a copy of the report made by the independent examiner in respect of the examination carried out by him under that section.

+[34/2010 wef 01/03/2011]

-(4) Subsection (3) shall not apply to a charity which is a company, and any annual report transmitted by the charity trustees of such a charity under subsection (2) shall have attached to it a copy of the charity’s annual accounts prepared for the financial year in question under Part VI of the Companies Act (Cap.
+(4) Subsection (3) shall not apply to a charity which is a company, and any annual report transmitted by the governing board members of such a charity under subsection (2) shall have attached to it a copy of the charity’s annual accounts prepared for the financial year in question under Part VI of the Companies Act (Cap.
 50), together with a copy of the auditor’s report on those accounts.

 [34/2010 wef 01/03/2011]

 (5) Any annual report transmitted to the Commissioner under subsection (2), together with the documents attached to it, shall be kept by the Commissioner for such period as he may think fit.

-(6) This section shall not apply to an exempt charity.
+(6) [Deleted by Act 34/2010 wef 01/03/2011]

 [UK Charities Act 1993, s.
 45]